lmullen/civil-procedure-codes/README.md

-### The Lawyers’ Code: Tracking the Migration and Influence of the Field Code
+### The Spine of American Law

-A project by [Kellen Funk](http://kellenfunk.org), with an assist from [Lincoln Mullen](http://lincolnmullen.com), to study borrowing in legal codes of civil procedure in the nineteenth-century United States.
-See Kellen's [blog posts on th project](http://kellenfunk.org/field-code/).
+The research compendium for "The Spine of American Law: Digital Text Analysis and U.S. Legal Practice," an article by [Kellen Funk](http://kellenfunk.org) and [Lincoln Mullen](http://lincolnmullen.com).
+The article studies borrowing in legal codes of civil procedure in the nineteenth-century United States.
+See the [research notebook](http://lmullen.github.io/civil-procedure-codes/) for more details.